Competing Risks

 Prepare data

-The first step to fit a joint model for competing events in JMbayes2 is to prepare the data for the event process.
-If there are \(K\) competing events, then each subject needs to have \(K\) rows, one for each possible cause.
-The observed event time \(T_i\) of each subject is repeated \(K\) times, and there are two indicator variables, namely one identifying the cause, and one indicating whether the corresponding event type is the one that occurred.
-Standard survival datasets that included a single row per patient, can be easily transformed to the competing risks long format using function crisk_setup().
-This function accepts as main arguments the survival data in the standard format that has a single row per patient, the name of the status variable, and the level in this status variable that corresponds to censoring.
+The first step in fitting a joint model for competing events in JMbayes2 is to prepare the data for the event process.
+If there are \(K\) competing events, each subject must have \(K\) rows, one for each possible cause.
+The observed event time \(T_i\) of each subject is repeated \(K\) times, and there are two indicator variables, namely one identifying the cause and one indicating whether the corresponding event type is the one that occurred.
+Standard survival datasets that include a single row per patient can be easily transformed to the competing risks long format using the function crisk_setup().
+This function accepts as main arguments the survival data in the standard format with a single row per patient, the name of the status variable, and the level in this status variable that corresponds to censoring.
 We illustrate the use of this function in the PBC data, in which we treat as competing risks transplantation and death:

 pbc2.id[pbc2.id$id %in% c(1, 2, 5), c("id", "years", "status")]